 - 1. The Corporation was established under the Further and Higher Education Act 1992 for the purpose of conducting Barking & Dagenham College.
-The College is an exempt charity for the purposes of the Charities Act 1993 as amended by the Charities Act 2006. - 2.
+The College is an exempt charity for the purposes of the Charities Act 2011. - 2.
 The Corporation was incorporated as Barking College on the 1st January 1993.
 On the 1st February 2010, the Secretary of State granted consent to the Corporation to change the College's name to Barking & Dagenham College.
 The Corporation believes that the new name represents a more cross borough working relationship with our community and our stakeholders.